joshydavid/information-security-study-notes/resources/cyberattacks.md

 A risk is the potential for loss or damage when a threat exploits a vulnerability, it's the likelihood and impact of harm occurring.

-E.g. The risk of a ransomeware attack encrypting critical data due to unpatch systems, the risk of insider threats leaking sensitive data.
+E.g. The risk of a ransomware attack encrypting critical data due to unpatch systems, the risk of insider threats leaking sensitive data.

 ## Common Types of Cyberattacks